 Illness, injury, and aging can leave your pet suffering with pain and disability, just like humans experience.
 This can be difficult for loving pet parents to watch.
 Rehabilitation Therapy, a quickly-growing field in veterinary medicine, provides many solutions to help your pet have less pain, function more easily, and recover more quickly.
 Even patients with less severe conditions can live more comfortable lives following therapy.
-Our Mesa, AZ location is now equipped and staffed to provide many therapeutic services to help your pet feel better sooner.
+Our Mesa and North Valley locations are now equipped and staffed to provide many therapeutic services to help your pet feel better sooner.

 What is Rehabilitation Therapy?

 Similar to Physical Therapy for humans, Rehabilitation Therapy is an individualized course of treatments to help your pet have improved pain reduction, healing, and function when sick, injured, recovering, or aging.
 Sometimes these services are also referred to as Canine Rehabilitation, Veterinary Rehabilitation, Canine Physical Therapy, or Physical Therapy for Pets.

 Use of underwater treadmill and swim exercises to increase mobility and flexibility without the pressure of full body weight